Tuesday, February 3, 2026

 Sunday, November 3, 2013

-CULTURAL BRIDGES: The Capture of Eunice Williams
+The Puritan Captive Eunice Williams

-Taken Captive
+Eunice Williams ~ Taken Captive

 Eunice Williams, taken captive in the Deerfield, Massachusetts raid in 1704, at the age of seven, lived the rest of her life among the Kanienkehaka (Mohawks).
-Eunice bridges the cultures of the indigenous and colonists in America.
-A true example of courage and love .

 Eunice Williams was born in Deerfield, Massachusetts in 1696, the daughter of Puritan minister Rev. John Williams.

 In 1704, the Williams' home was attacked during a raid led by French and Mohawk fighters that became known as the Deerfield Massacre.
-Eunice's six-week-old sister and brother were killed by hatchet .
+Eunice's six-week-old sister and brother were killed by hatchet.
 Eunice, her parents, and four of her siblings were taken captive and forced on a strenuous march northward.
 The next day, her mother was killed by hatchet after she fell while crossing the icy waters of the Green River.

+Eunice and the surviving members of her family reached the area near Montreal, where she was adopted by a woman who had recently lost her own daughter in a smallpox epidemic.
+Eunice was given the name Waongote, meaning "one who is planted like an Ashe", and was instructed in the Mohawk language and customs.
+The years passed.
 In 1713 Rev. Williams learned she had married a Mohawk brave, named Arosen.
-He hired a trader in Albany, who was friendly with the Mohawks, to visit her in Canada to urge her to return to her family in Deerfield.
+The Reverend hired a trader in Albany, who was friendly with the Mohawks, to visit her in Canada to urge her to return to her family in Deerfield.
 The trader, John Schulyer, reported that the girl and her husband were brought to him, and the girl no longer knew English.

 "She looking very poor in body,